-- RBC Rewards (or “Avion” as it’s more popularly known), which is used by the RBC Visa Infinite Avion et al.
+RBC Rewards (or “Avion” as it’s more popularly known), which is used by the RBC Visa Infinite Avion et al.

 As you can see, each program is owned and operated by the same institution that issues the credit cards through which you earn points.
 In these cases, your points account is typically associated with one particular credit card, and if you were to cancel that card, your points will typically be nullified as well unless you were to transfer them out or use them up beforehand.